10% group discount is available for registering 3 or more participants from the same company. Cannot be combined with any other discount.

 In the case studies, you will work in small groups to consider the scenario and a range of problems that arise.
-The cases will be a focus for dialogue and will help the participants understand issues around sea ice.
+The cases will be a focus for dialogue and will help the participants see how amendments to SUPPLYTIME can serve different purposes for various parties.